-The Book application is essentially identical to the Topic application except that it has three additional elements that are used to isolate the separate pieces that are part of the book.
-The Book application also makes use of special <fm-table-title> and <fm-figuretitle> elements for proper table formatting.
+The Book application is essentially identical to the Topic application except that it has additional elements that are used to isolate the separate pieces that are part of the book.
+The Book application also makes use of special <fm-> elements for proper rendering of various features.
+Without these <fm-> elements, it's likely that your book build will fail.